Sometimes, simple formatting techniques can make your data a lot more easy to read and consume.

 The above steps would automatically underline the entire text in the cell (or the range of cells) that you have selected.

-If you want to undo this change, either repeat the same steps or use the keyboard shortcut Control + Z
+If you want to remove an underline in Google Sheets, either repeat the same steps, or use the keyboard shortcuts Control + Z or Control + U. You could also clear the formatting.

 Underline Specific Text in a Cell